google/comprehensive-rust/src/testing/googletest.md

 - This just scratches the surface, there are many builtin matchers.

-- A particularly nice feature is that mismatches in multi-line strings strings are shown as a diff:
+- A particularly nice feature is that mismatches in multi-line strings are shown as a diff:

 ```rust,ignore